 Baltimore Drug Lawyer

-Drug charges are some of the most common criminal charges in the state of Maryland and especially in the Baltimore area, but just because they are commonplace, doesn’t mean they aren’t taken serious by local police and prosecutors.
+Drug charges are some of the most common criminal charges in the state of Maryland and especially in the Baltimore area, but just because they are commonplace, doesn’t mean they aren’t taken seriously by local police and prosecutors.
 Depending on the type of drug and the circumstances of your arrest, you may be facing significant punishment, including fines, lengthy probation, and serious jail time.
 If you have been caught in possession of a banned substance, it is vitally important that you seek representation from a qualified Baltimore drug lawyer as soon as possible.
-Call today to schedule a consultation and discuss your case with a criminal lawyer in Baltimore.
+Call today to schedule a consultation and discuss your case with a local criminal defense attorney.

 Drug Possession in Baltimore

 Depending on which substance or substances you were found to be in possession of, your sentence could be more or less severe.
-In addition to helping you understand what kind of penalties the drug you were in possession of carries, a drug lawyer in Baltimore can advise you on how best to mitigate the damage you might suffer and may be able to help you avoid extended jail time.
+In addition to helping you understand what kind of penalties the drug you were in possession of carries, a lawyer in Baltimore can advise you on how best to mitigate the damage you might suffer and even help you avoid extended jail time.

-A drug charge can also sometimes coincide with a DUI charge, as driving under the influence charges are applicable to drivers impaired by the use of drugs.
+A drug charge can also sometimes coincide with a DUI charge, as driving under the influence charges are applicable to drivers impaired by drugs.

 In legal terms, the word ‘possession’ implies that you have control over something.
 But you don’t have to be holding the drugs or have them in your pocket to be charged with possession of a banned substance.
 If the drugs are found in your car or in your home, that is more than enough for you to be charged with drug possession.